ystv/internal-site/README.md

 Once you have PostgreSQL installed, run `createdb calendar_2023`.

-Now run `yarn prisma:migrateDev` to set up the database tables.
+Now run `yarn prisma db push` to set up the database tables.
 If you get a permissions error, check your PostgreSQL authentication settings - you should have a `local all all peer` line in your pg_hba.conf.
-You may also need to run `yarn prisma:seed` to set up initial data.
+You may also need to run `yarn prisma db seed` to set up initial data.

 ### Google OAuth Keys